 For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-The costs you pay after you exceed your benefit limit for that type of covered service will not count toward your annual out-of-pocket maximum for covered Part A and Part B services received from your plan's network providers.
+For example, if your plan covers one routine physical exam per year and you receive that routine physical but choose to have a second routine physical within the same year, you pay the full cost of the second routine physical.
+Any amounts that you pay after you have reached the benefit limitation do not count toward your annual out- of-pocket maximum for covered Part A and Part B services received from your plan's network providers.
 You can call member services when you want to know how much of your benefit limit you have already used.